CITPCSHARE/CREPDL/README.md

 Use the CREPDL project in the CREPDL solution.
 The other projects are for testing, preprocessing, and experiments.

-The .Net API for this implementation idescribed in a [help file](https://github.com/CITPCSHARE/CREPDL/blob/Version2/Help/Documentation.chm).
+The .Net API for this implementation is described in a [help file](https://github.com/CITPCSHARE/CREPDL/blob/Version2/Help/Documentation.chm).
 Use the download button to download the help file.
 This help file covers many classes, but you need Validation.Validator and nothing else.

 ## History